4Clover4/Angle-Medical-Center/presentation.md

 The command **no cdp run** disables the Cisco Discovery Protocol (CDP) on a device, preventing it from sending or receiving CDP information, which is used for discovering neighboring Cisco devices and their details.

+###  The Router – The Goalkeeper

+The goalkeeper is arguably the most important player in a football team.
+They stand at the goal and prevent the opposing team from scoring.
+In the same way, the router acts as the "goalkeeper" for your network, controlling the flow of traffic in and out of your internal network.
+If the router isn’t properly secured, hackers can easily bypass it and score by gaining access to the internal network.

+Think of the router as Chelsea's Edouard Mendy, always standing strong to block the opposition’s shots.
+If the router isn’t properly secured, it’s like having a goalkeeper who's not paying attention, allowing hackers to sneak past.

+**How We Secure the Router:**
+We ensure that the router only allows authorized traffic by implementing **Access Control Lists (ACLs)** like the command `access-list 130 deny ip 192.168.40.0 0.0.0.255 192.168.10.0 0.0.0.255`, blocking certain IP addresses or traffic.
+Just like Edouard won’t let any balls get past him, we ensure that only valid data packets can pass through the router.

+We also make use of **SSH for remote management** (via `ip ssh version 2`), which encrypts our management traffic to prevent unauthorized users from controlling our router remotely.
+This is like Edouard wearing a high-tech kit to ensure his performance is secure and untraceable by the opponents.

+####
+Router hardening focuses on protecting the internal network by utilizing NAT, ACLs, and secure routing protocols like OSPF.

+The **overload** keyword in the command `ip nat inside source list 1 interface gigabitEthernet 0/0 overload` enables Port Address Translation (PAT), allowing multiple internal devices to share a single public IP address.
+Each device’s connection is distinguished by a unique port number, saving public IP addresses.

+**OSPF** (Open Shortest Path First) is a link-state routing protocol used to find the best path for data exchange in an IP network, by calculating the shortest path first based on the network's topology.

+####
+End device hardening focuses on securing the actual devices connected to the network by controlling their access and ensuring they are regularly maintained, reducing the chance of compromise.

+###  The Network Monitoring System – The Coach

+Just as a football coach is responsible for observing the game and making tactical adjustments, our **network monitoring system** watches over the network and ensures everything is functioning correctly.
+It looks for vulnerabilities, scans for unauthorized devices, and helps us detect potential threats early on.

+Imagine the network monitoring system as a coach like José Mourinho—always alert, watching the game unfold, and ready to make the right call at the right moment.
+Without monitoring, it's like having a coach who’s not paying attention, missing vital changes in the game and allowing an easy goal.

+**How We Monitor the Network:**
+We use **Syslog**  for centralized logging, making sure we receive real-time updates about any security incidents.
+Tools like **Wireshark** or **Nmap** allow us to monitor traffic and detect threats, just like a coach using video analysis to spot the opposition’s weaknesses.

+                                                                                          |